 - Copy of the visa/residence permit if applying in a third country.

-- Example: if you hold a India passport and applying in the US, you have to provide a copy of your US visa
+- Example: If you hold an India passport and applying in the US, you must provide a copy of your US visa

 - Round trip flight reservation